 EV/EBITDA (Enterprise Multiple) by Sector/Industry (U.S. Large Cap)

-The table below lists the current & historical Enterprise Multiples (EV/EBITDA) by Sector.
-The multiples are calculated using the 500 largest public U.S. companies.
-Comparing the current enterprise multiple of a sector/industry to its historical average value help to evaluate whether the sector is currently undervalued or overvalued.
-Note: The ratio is not available for the Financials sector, as EBITDA is not a meaningful measure for financial companies.
+The table below presents the current and historical Enterprise Multiples (EV/EBITDA) by Sector, calculated using the 500 largest publicly traded U.S. companies.
+Comparing a sector’s current enterprise multiple to its historical average can help assess whether the sector might be currently undervalued or overvalued.
+Note: The Financials sector is excluded, as EBITDA is not a meaningful metric for financial companies.

-Among the largest companies, Apple Inc, Microsoft Corp & Nvidia Corp belong to the Information Technology sector, Amazon.com Inc & Tesla Inc belong to the Consumer Discretionary sector and Alphabet Inc & Meta Platforms Inc belong to the Communication Services sector.
+Among the largest companies: Apple Inc., Microsoft Corp., & Nvidia Corp. are part of the Information Technology sector; Amazon.com Inc. & Tesla Inc. fall under the Consumer Discretionary sector; and Alphabet Inc. & Meta Platforms Inc. belong to the Communication Services sector.

-For complete, up-to-date data, check the data subscriptions provided by Siblis Research.
+For the complete & the most up-to-date data, check the data subscriptions provided by Siblis Research.

 EV/EBITDA Multiple by Sector (Large Cap U.S. Companies)

-Need comprehensive data?
-Check the Professional Subscription Plan to our Global Equity Valuations database that provides you the latest and historical P/E (TTM) ratios, P/B ratios, CAPE ratios, EV/EBITDA multiples and Dividend yields by Sector (calculated using the top 500 public U.S. companies) since the year 1979, including valuation data of the major global equity indices.
-Check a sample dataset from here.
+Looking for comprehensive data?
+Explore our Professional Subscription Plan to the Global Equity Valuations database, which offers the latest and historical P/E (TTM) ratios, P/B ratios, CAPE ratios, EV/EBITDA multiples, and dividend yields by sector (calculated using the top 500 publicly traded U.S. companies), dating back to 1979.
+The database also includes valuation data for major global equity markets/indices.
+Check out a sample dataset here.

 EV/EBITDA Enterprise Multiple